ratumah/ratumah/README.md

 - 👀 I’m interested in . hacking..
 - 🌱 I’m currently learning . how to hack wifi..
 - 💞️ I’m looking to collaborate on . software development..
-- 📫 How to reach me ...
+- 📫 How to reach me ..by email:108nightmagic@gmail.com.

 <!---
 ratumah/ratumah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.